Woman reports waking up to man touching her inside MIT frat house

 CAMBRIDGE, MASS.
-(WHDH) - MIT police are warning students after a woman said she awoke to someone touching her leg on the upper-floor of a frat house Sunday.
+(WHDH) - MIT police are warning students after a woman said she awoke to someone touching her leg on the upper floor of a frat house over the weekend.

-The woman described the suspect as a black male in his early to mid-20s, about 6 feet tall, with short cropped hair, and a slim build who was wearing an oversized white T-shirt and dark blue baggy shorts.
+The accuser described the suspect as a black male in his early to mid-20s and about 6 feet tall, with a slim build.
+She said the man had short cropped hair and was wearing an oversized white t-shirt and dark blue baggy shorts.

 Anyone with information about the suspect is urged to call MIT police.
 Those wishing to leave an anonymous tip can call 617-258-TIPS (8-8477).